The Gunners fell seven points behind their north London rivals after Gareth Bale and Aaron Lennon inflicted defeat on Wenger's team on Sunday.

 "If people are ready to invest money that means the club does not go too much in a bad direction," he said.

-Bale and Lennon were both allowed to run behind the Arsenal back line and advance on Wojciech Szczesny as they grabbed quickfire goals, and Wenger admitted his side's defending did not look good at first glance.
+Bale and Lennon were both allowed to run behind the Arsenal back line and advance on Wojciech Szczesny as they grabbed quickfire goals and Wenger admitted that his side's defending did not look good on first glance.

 "I will have to watch [the defending] again but it looks a bit like that," he conceded when asked if their poor defensive display had proved costly.

-"It's difficult to swallow a defeat like that because of the effort we put in and because the energy levels we produced for the 90 minutes were tremendous.
+"It's difficult to swallow a defeat like that because of the effort we put in and because the energy levels we produced for the 90 minutes was tremendous.

 "But we made it difficult for ourselves in the first half.
 We had no shots on goal, we were 2-0 down.

 "In the second half we came back and dominated the game but there were many fouls that intelligently stopped the game and it was difficult to get a flow in the final 20 minutes.